companieshouse/nagiosxi-ami/ansible/test/README.md

-# RHEL 6 Base AMI testing
+# Nagios AMI Testing - Centos 7 Based

 A simple docker setup to cover testing of Ansible.